 When can we apply for funding?

-Organisations seeking Partnership Funding in 2019/20 should submit their application during November 2018.
+Organisations seeking One Council Partnership Funding in 2022/23 should submit their application by 30 November 2021.

-Applications will be considered and assessed to ensure compliance with the new criteria.
-Applicants will be notified if their application has been successful by mid-February/early March 2019.
+Applications will be considered and assessed to ensure compliance with the criteria.
+Applicants will be notified if their application has been successful by late February/early March 2022.

 How will applications be assessed?